fastrodev/fastro/docs/manual.md

 >
 > If you use `FunctionComponent`, server will create hydration file and render `FunctionComponent` as HTML together with bundled file from build process.

 This is the `user.tsx` page that return `FunctionComponent` with props.
 So you can pass a dynamic value to it.

+Look at the simple SSR deno-cli entry point above.
+There is `props` field in the `ctx.render` options.

 ```tsx
 import React from "https://esm.sh/react@18.2.0";